 Kenya has a population of over 43 million people with nearly half the population aged under 18.
-For Kenyan families, 26% of children do not access primary school and 60% miss out on secondary school.
-26% children work to support their families and 28% of the population are illiterate.

 Although the Kenyan coastline has a tropical climate, much of the country is characterised by arid lands which is problematic for the high proportion of rural families relying on subsistence farming.
 An accelerated cycle of drought in recent years has contributed to food insecurity.
 With limited access to education and vocational skills, rural families suffer very directly from crop failure.